 – Amir Hassan, MD, Class of 2028

 “Driven by my commitment to ensuring equitable access to high-quality mental health services for all, I am honored and excited to join MGH-McLean’s new Public and Community Psychiatry Track!
 My journey in medicine has been shaped by a desire to understand the complexities of the human mind and a belief in the power of collaboration and community engagement to drive meaningful change.
-At MGH-McLean, I aim to combine excellent clinical training with rigorous patient-centered research to develop programs that address the psychosocial drivers of mental health and foster resilience within historically marginalized communities.
+At MGH-McLean, I aim to combine excellent clinical training with rigorous patient-centered research to develop programs that address the psychosocial drivers of mental health and foster resilience within our communities.
 I look forward to learning from and working with others who share this vision during residency and beyond.”

 – Thao Le, MD, PhD, Class of 2028